Table of Contents

 Solution: Lay down on the floor and take deep breaths.

-In this type of dizziness, you may feel like your surrounding is spinning.
+Vertigo dizziness means when you may feel like your surrounding is spinning.
 You may get off balance or feel like you will fall down any second.
 You may even feel you want to vomit.
 You may feel nauseated as well.

 Solution: Drink citrus juice.
 Lemon juice or orange juice are a great way to boost energy